 Also, you can calculate the theoretical solder paste volume by multiplying the aperture area by the stencil's thickness.

-The general rule of thumb here is to ensure that your stencil opening is a bit smaller than your PCB pad size.
+The general rule here is to ensure that your stencil opening is smaller than your PCB pad size.
 Also, your PCB pad area should be more than two-thirds of your internal aperture wall.

 Stencil Material and Mounting

-The type of stencil material you use determines how the solder paste will leave the apertures.
+The stencil material you use determines how the solder paste will leave the apertures.

 Typically, you can use the most common material—stainless steel.
-But if your project involves delicate pitch devices, you can use Nickel—which is a more expensive option.
+But if your project involves delicate pitch devices, you can use Nickel—a more expensive option.

-Further, if you want a smooth print, design your apertures to have a little distance from the step edge.
+Further, if you want a smooth print, design your apertures to be far from the step edge.

 Add registration marks to your stencil and PCB if you want your PCB pads to have a perfect solder paste print.
 Consequently, the fiducial patterns will guide your alignment process.